Numi2/unchained/README.md

 ## Unchained

-### A post‑quantum, privacy‑preserving proof‑of‑work chain you can run today but is still in heavy development -- I tend to push to prod
+### A post‑quantum safe, proof‑of‑work unchain you can run today but is still in heavy development -- I tend to push to prod

 Unchained is a blockchain designed for the next decades of cryptography.
 It combines:
 - memory‑hard Argon2id proof‑of‑work,